 - Access to your domain's DNS settings/records—You'll need to update your domain’s DNS settings (also called DNS records).
 Most domain hosts let you do this yourself, by signing in to your account at the host.
 Others may update your settings for you.

 If your domain host doesn't allow updating DNS settings, you can verify your domain by updating files at your domain's website.
-Go to Verify your domain through your website.
+Go to Verify your domain with a TXT record.

 If you have access to your Google Admin console: